 Armed with its asset-light approach and big data prowess, it has recently raised up to RMB 158 million, plus rotational funds in March.
 Zhang Xiaogao, the CEO of Coffee Box has declared, this year, 2018 to be the year for coffee’s rapid scale expansion.

-Archrival, Seattle-based Starbucks have long become the epitome of China’s coffee chain since the early 21st century.
+Archrival, Seattle-based Starbucks has long become the epitome of China’s coffee chain since the early 21st century.

 In 2017, Starbucks has garnered 80.7% market share of China, cementing its dominant position in the country.